statstrade-dev/statstrade-pay-public/README.md

 # statstrade-pay-public

 This project implements the smart contract for the blockchain portion of the centralised clearing house.
-Video will give a brief overview of functionality.
+[Video](https://drive.google.com/file/d/18UvfLPTkdFgmhCFeTAbxViSfYX7BFTb8/view?usp=share_link) will give a brief overview of functionality.

-<iframe src="https://drive.google.com/file/d/18UvfLPTkdFgmhCFeTAbxViSfYX7BFTb8/preview" width="640" height="480" allow="autoplay"></iframe>

 ## Running Tests - Docker